 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won't cost you any extra money, they will help us keep this site up and running!
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Looking for blog name ideas?
 Choosing a blog name can be tough, but below are a few tips that will help you narrow down your options.

 I haven’t taken a poll or anything, but I have to imagine that at least a few bloggers would change their blog names if given the opportunity.
 I know I did!
-I thought about changing my blog’s name for years before I finally gathered enough courage to take the leap.
+It took years of thinking about changing my blog’s name before I finally gathered enough courage to take the leap.
 I originally started my blog on a whim in 2009 and didn’t take much time to think about a good name so I ended up using Fantabulously Frugal for four years.
 There are two main reasons why I eventually ditched this name:

 - “Fantabulously” is difficult to spell and to say.